Cockfighting: History

 Cockfighting is an ancient spectator sport.
 There is evidence that cockfighting was a pastime in the Indus Valley civilization.
-The Encyclopædia Britannica (2008) holds:
+The Encyclopedia Britannica (2008) holds:

 Based on his analysis of a Mohenjo-daro seal, Iravatham Mahadevan speculates that the city's ancient name could have been Kukkutarma ("the city [-rma] of the cockerel [kukkuta]").
 However, according to a recent study, "it is not known whether these birds made much contribution to the modern domestic fowl.
 Chickens from the Harappan culture of the Indus Valley (2500–2100 BC) may have been the main source of diffusion throughout the world."
-Also, "Within the Indus Valley, indications are that chickens were used for sport and not for food (Zeuner 1963)", cited in R.D.
-Crawford (1990). and that by 1000 BC they had assumed "religious significance".
+Also, "Within the Indus Valley, indications are that chickens were used for sport and not for food (Zeuner 1963)", and by 1000 BC they had assumed "religious significance".

 In China, the first recorded cockfight took place in 517 BC.

 Some additional insight into the pre-history of European and American secular cockfighting may be taken from The London Encyclopaedia:

 An early image of a fighting rooster has been found on a 6th-century BC seal of Jaazaniah from the biblical city of Mizpah in Benjamin, near Jerusalem.
 Remains of these birds have been found at other Israelite Iron Age sites, when the rooster was used as a fighting bird; they are also pictured on other seals from the period as a symbol of ferocity, such as the late-7th-century BC red jasper seal inscribed "Jehoahaz, son of the king", which likely belonged to Jehoahaz of Judah "while he was still a prince during his father's life".

 The anthropologist Clifford Geertz wrote the influential essay Deep Play: Notes on the Balinese Cockfight, on the meaning of the cockfight in Balinese culture.